mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 For more specifics you can view the correspondong documentation but I would like to note a couple of things about two methods that both commands more or less share in order to specify which canditate you are interested in:

-* adjectives, to specify order
+* if you wish to specify the order of your region of interest, then you probably need an adjective :

 ```python
 Choice("adjective",{